Recovery runs are a vital part of training if you want to improve your running. Learn why they’re important and how slow you should run them!

 T – 65 min recovery run + strides, average 8:08 pace

-W – 95 minutes, recovery, average 8:30ish pace
+W – 95 minute long run, recovery, average 8:30ish pace

-Th – 55 minute recovery run, 9:07 pace – on the treadmill
+Th – 55 minute recovery run, 9:07 pace

 F – 3 x 7 min with 2 min jog, then 6 x :15 hills + warm-up & cool down

-Sa – 30 minute run with Tommy(!!!!!!), 9:03 pace
+Sa – 30 minute run with my husband, 9:03 pace

-Su – 45 recovery run, including 3.5 miles with Tommy, 8:40 pace
+Su – 45 recovery run with Tommy, 8:40 pace

 Do you struggle with recovery runs?
 Do you even have set recovery days?
 I’d love to hear what your weekly training is like!

 One of the biggest things I’ve learned over the 20+ years I’ve been running is listening to my body and knowing what it’s telling me.
 Some days my recovery runs feel great at an 8:00 pace.
-Other days, I’m closer to a 9:00 min pace.
+Other days, I’m closer to a 10:00 min pace.